NVIDIA-Omniverse/ANARI-USD/README.md

     - `mdlshader`: Whether mdl shader prims are output for material objects
     - `displaycolors`: Whether displaycolor primvars are output for geometry objects, to support vertex coloring on previewsurface shaders
     - `mdlcolors`: Whether `st1/2` color arrays are output for geometries, to support vertex coloring on mdl shaders
+- Device parameter `usd::writeatcommit` controls whether writing to USD will happen immediately at the `anariCommit` call, or at `anariRenderFrame` (default).
+The potential advantage of the former is that one has more granular control over USD processing time.

 ### Not supported #